Introduction: Studio Monitor Calibration Has Become Essential

 Do expensive monitors still need calibration?

 Absolutely.
 Spatial audio formats demand consistent frequency, phase, and level balance across many channels.
 Dolby’s technical guidelines highlight that even small deviations between speakers can collapse the immersive image.
-Calibration aligns the entire array, whether 7.1.4 or 9.1.6, so you can accurately position objects in the sound field.
+Calibration aligns the entire array — whether 7.1.4 or 9.1.6 — so you can accurately position objects in the sound field.
 Large rooms introduce additional challenges such as room modes and extended reverb times, which limit how much software correction can achieve; in such cases, calibration is still vital but must be paired with thoughtful speaker placement and acoustic treatment.

 Can calibration fix bad speakers?

 Calibration can refine a speaker’s response, but it can’t overcome fundamental design flaws.
 If your monitors distort, have poor off-axis response, or lack low-end extension, calibration won’t make those weaknesses disappear.
 What it does excel at is smoothing peaks and dips caused by the room and aligning both speakers to the same tonal baseline.
 Think of calibration as the final adjustment in a chain that starts with choosing capable monitors and treating obvious room problems.
+Sonarworks’ own 5-speaker comparison test demonstrates how different monitors converge toward the same frequency response after calibration, confirming that room characteristics have more influence than speaker model on what you actually hear.

-Does monitor calibration affect latency?
+Does studio monitor calibration affect latency?

 Do I need to recalibrate if I move my monitors?

 Yes.
 Even small changes in speaker or listener position alter how sound interacts with the room, creating different peaks and nulls.
-A repositioned monitor or a new desk can shift low‑frequency modes and reflection points.
-Whenever you move furniture, change your seating position, or switch rooms, rerun your calibration for the most accurate results.
+A repositioned monitor or a new desk can shift low-frequency modes and reflection points.
+Whenever you move furniture, change your seating position, or switch rooms, rerun your studio monitor calibration for the most accurate results.
 A quick measurement session restores the reliability of your monitoring chain.

 How often should I recalibrate my studio?